balanarenmar/laravel-training/README.md

 # SETUP
 + INSTALLATION.
 Make sure to have [Composer](https://getcomposer.org/download/), [Xampp](https://www.apachefriends.org/), [Nodejs](https://nodejs.org/en) and [VSCode](https://code.visualstudio.com/download) installed.

-+ To check if composer is installed correctly, entering the following to the terminal should list all the available commands and the composer version.
++ To check if **Composer** is installed correctly, entering the following to the terminal should list all the available commands and the composer version. **Composer** is a dependency manager for php.
     ```bash
     composer
     ```